First Trimester Screening (Nuchal Translucency and Blood Test)

 The first trimester screening is a safe, optional test for all pregnant women.
-It's a way of checking your baby's risk of certain birth defects, such as Down syndrome, Edward's syndrome (trisomy 18), and heart problems.
+It's a way of checking your baby's risk of certain birth defects, such as Down syndrome, Edward's syndrome (trisomy 18), trisomy 13 and many other chromosomal abnormalities as well as heart problems.

 What the Test Does

 The screening involves two steps.
 A blood test checks for levels of two substances -- pregnancy-associated plasma protein-A (PAPP-A) and human chorionic gonadotropin.
-A special ultrasound, called a nuchal translucency screening, measures the fluid at the back of your baby's neck.
+A special ultrasound, called a nuchal translucency screening, measures your baby's nasal bone as well as the fluid at the back of your baby's neck.
 A high volume of fluid can be a sign of problems.

 The combined result of the blood tests and the ultrasound gives you a sense of your baby's risk.
 However, it's not a diagnosis.
 Most women who have an abnormal firsttrimester screening go on to have healthy babies.

 Whether you get this test is your choice.
 Some women want the test so they can prepare.
 Others don't.
 They may decide that knowing the results wouldn't change anything.
 Or they feel that the test could result in unnecessary stress and invasive testing.
 However knowing of possible risks would allow for increased monitoring during your pregnancy as well as giving you delivery options (special hospital, pediatric surgeon availability).